 What do you think of yourself when you look back at what you wrote?

-If you could return to the early eighties and give yourself any advice, what would it be?
+If you could return to the mid seventies and give yourself any advice, what would it be?

 How much time have you got?!
 In a nutshell I’d tell her that it’s OK to be individual and not ‘one of the sheep’ and that I would go on to achieve things that I’d be really proud of as an adult, and develop a great career.
 But I would say: “Don’t be afraid to be yourself.
 Don’t fake it.
 Be genuine.”
 Stand up for what you believe in.

 About the gap between 1975 and 1976 I’d tell her that, in 2021, depression and school phobia are real issues.
 There’s a ton more stuff that I’d tell her – far too much to include here.

 How similar to 2021 Bev is 1976 Bev?